get-convex/aggregate/README.md

 npx convex run --component aggregate btree:makeRootLazy
 ```

+# How to Use

-4. Write to the aggregate data structure.
+## Write to the aggregate data structure

 ```ts
 import { components } from "./_generated/api";